Open Admission: Applications for Fall 2020 - Apply Today

 - GPA: 3.0 (on a 4.0 scale) or comparable GPA in upper-division work (junior- and senior- level courses) and in any graduate work completed

-- GRE: The Graduate Record Exam (GRE) taken within the last 5 years.
-(GRE waiver may be applicable – contact DNP coordinator for details.)
+GRE: The Graduate Record Exam (GRE) taken within the last 5 years.
+GRE waiver is applicable if the applicant meets the following requirements:

 - Recommendations: 3 required